 qu may not preceed rimes started with

 ư but I decided to ignore too specific rules like this as the objective of this is make sure no vietnamese syllables is left behind so we would choose recall over precision.
-Although if someone could follow a more precise path it would be very useful.
+If someone else could follow the precision path it would be very helpful.

 There are total 24 onsets, as we treated each pairs (Type 3) as one onset to simplify the calculation.